View Shirley Warne's Obituary on AtlanticNewsTelegraph.com and share memories

 Open visitation will be from 8 a.m., until time of visitation with the family present, Monday, April 22 at Roland Funeral Home.
 The family will be present from 6 to 8 p.m., Monday.

-Funeral services will be held at 10:30 a.m., Tuesday, April 23 at the Evangelical Free Church in Atlantic.
+Funeral services will be held at 10:30 a.m., Tuesday, April 23, at the Evangelical Free Church in Atlantic; with Pastor Don McLean officiating.
 Burial will be held at the Massena Center Cemetery, north of Massena.

 Memorials may be made to the family for designation at a later date.